damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Copy the External Address from the list, from the line containing the name you used.
 > * Click `Cloud DNS` from the menu on the left.
-> * Click on the Zone that has the name of the domain to be used for the demo.
+> * Click on the Zone that has the name of the domain to be used for the demo. (e.g. `make-sid-dance-com`)
 > * Click on the `Add Record Set` button at the top of the page
 > * Set the DNS Name to `*`
 > * Set the IPv4 Address to the clipboard contents (the External Address you just copied)
 > * Click the `Create` button at the bottom of the page.

-Now that we have created the cluster and configured a world-reachable domain, we can go back and check on our cluster.
+Now that we have created the cluster and configured a domain, we can go back and check on our cluster.

 > * Navigate to [Container Engine](https://console.cloud.google.com/kubernetes/list)
 > * Confirm a green checkmark.
 This tells us the cluster is ready to be used.

 Good, our cluster is ready for us to use.
-Let us connect to it.
+Let's connect to it.

-> * Click on your cluster name from the list.
-> * Click on `Connect to the cluster` (this will open a dialog)
+> * Click on the `Connect` button for your cluster.
+(This will open a dialog.)

 We'll use the these commands, provided automatically by GKE to configure our access.
 These allow us to connect to and configure the cluster with the `kubectl` utility.